Four questions as the Bears prepare to play the Packers, who hold a 96-94-1 record against their rivals to the south in the NFL’s oldest rivalry:

 2. What lessons did Matt Nagy learn?

-Nagy planned to close the door to his office Friday night, take out a notebook and scribble down what he’ll say to the Bears before the game Sunday night.
+The Bears coach planned to close the door to his office Friday night, take out a notebook and scribble down what he’ll say to the Bears before Sunday night’s game.

 He’ll think about his own goals, too.
 Among his reflections: what he learned from his last relevant game.
-He was the play-caller in the AFC wild-card game in which the Chiefs blew a 21-3 lead and lost to the Titans by one.
-Nagy has vowed to “learn from that and not make the same mistake twice.”
+He was the play-caller in the AFC Wild Card game when the Chiefs blew a 21-3 lead to lose to the Titans by one.
+Nagy has vowed to “learn from that, and not make the same mistake twice.”